Welcome to a flavorful journey through the land of windmills and tulips, where food is as vibrant and exciting as the country itself.

 4. Haring: A Fishy Delicacy

 Haring, also known as Dutch herring, is a traditional Dutch delicacy that seafood lovers adore.
 This raw or slightly cured fish is typically served with pickles and onions.
-The haring is held by the tail, and one takes a bite from the top, savoring the unique flavor and buttery texture of the fish.

 Where to buy: Haring stands or fishmongers in Dutch cities, especially Amsterdam, Rotterdam, and The Hague.